drazul/auth0-backup-tool/README.md

   -client-secret string
         Client secret of an application with user management rights -connection string
-        Auth0 connection ID
-  -domain string
+        Auth0 connection ID.
+If it's empty a backup to all connections will be performed -domain string
         Auth0 domain
   -user-attributes string
         List of user attributes to export.
 Format: attr1,attr2,attr3 -users-file string
-        File path where to store the exported users or where to read the users to import (default "users-export.json")
+        File path where to store the exported users or where to read the users to import.
+When export all connections this flag contains the folder name where to store all exported files (default "users-export.json")
 ```

 # User export format with default attributes